Cat Owner Got Upset When A Colleague Said Her "Fur Babies" Are Not Really Kids And That's Why Moms Don't Invite Her To Their Events

 OP should do the kind thing and apologize to her

 Building inclusive communities involves recognizing and valuing the different ways people define family.
-According to Dr. Jennifer Brown, a sociologist specializing in family dynamics, acknowledging the emotional and psychological bonds that people form with their pets can help create a more accepting and supportive environment.
+Acknowledging the emotional and psychological bonds that people form with their pets can help create a more accepting and supportive environment.
 In this case, encouraging gatherings that include pet owners can foster community and promote understanding across diverse family structures.

 Inclusive spaces allow individuals to express their identities without fear of judgment, ultimately leading to stronger community ties.